TheDrCrow/DrCrowInfo/docs/paed_neuro/neuro_paed_brain_tumours.md

 features & anatomic site.
 Long-standing controversy about grading Ependymomas.
 But still allowed 2 or 3.

-Anatomically divided into Supratentorial, Posterior Fossa and Spinal with Myxopapillary and Subependymoma being the other 2 types.
+Anatomically divided into:

+- Supratentorial
+- Posterior Fossa
+- Spinal
+- Myxopapillary
+- Subependymoma.

-- The Posterior Fossa group are typed as:
+##### The Posterior Fossa group are typed as:
 - Posterior Fossa Ependymoma
     - for when molecular analysis fails / is negative etc.
 - Posterior Fossa Ependymoma, group PFA.
 - Posterior Fossa Ependymoma, group PFB.
-This must be something to do with / without hypermethylated phenotype (CIMP)
+>This must be something to do with / without hypermethylated phenotype (CIMP)

 ### Medulloblastoma